-Find a way to bring another voice besides your own into your essay by using dialogue, quoting someone relevant to your story, or incorporating a famous quote that puts your message in context.
-In the following excerpt, the student uses a quotation to put his message about becoming more of a risk taker during high school into context:
+Some essays may benefit from having another voice besides your own represented through dialogue, quoting someone relevant to your story, or incorporating a famous quote that puts your message in context.

-Once your ideas are in place, you have a strong thesis and you have made your sentences blossom, you will be ready to tackle grammar.
+Once your ideas are in place, your intended message is clear, and you have made your sentences blossom, you will be ready to tackle grammar and punctuation.
 The essay serves as a writing sample and allows the admissions committee to see your writing ability.
 Consequently, it should present your thoughts in an organized way and be grammatically correct with no spelling errors or typos.
-Although the essay should be your own work, we suggest asking someone to review it for grammar, organization and spelling.
+Although the essay should be your own work, we suggest asking someone to review it for grammar, organization, and spelling.
 However, you should make the corrections yourself under the watchful eye of your coach so that you understand the concept behind the corrections.

 Writing is a revision of ideas, so don’t expect to get it right in the first draft.
 Enjoy exploring your ideas and finding your voice by taking the time to polish your college admissions essay.
 An essay that shines can help you stand out, and, hopefully, get in.